Advanced Care Through Collaborative Medicine

 The Care Centers of Metrodora Institute

 Our 60,000-square-foot, state-of-the-art facility has been designed specifically to meet the diagnostic and treatment needs of individuals with neuroimmune axis disorders.
 Depending on prior diagnoses and symptoms, patients may receive diagnostic and therapeutic services in one or more of our care centers:

-- The Center for Multidisciplinary Medicine (CMM) will have world-class specialists from neurology, autonomic neurology, gastroenterology, neurogastroenterology, neuroimmunology, immunology, allergy, rheumatology, endocrinology, cardiology, internal medicine, genetics, and pain management that work as an integrated team to diagnose and treat patients.
+- The Center for Multidisciplinary Medicine (CMM) will have world-class specialists from neurology, autonomic neurology, gastroenterology, neurogastroenterology, neuroimmunology, immunology, allergy, internal medicine, genetics, and pain management that work as an integrated team to diagnose and treat patients.
 The CMM offers a wide variety of advanced diagnostic tests, procedures, and services, including a state-of-the-art infusion center to provide patients with access to cutting edge biologics along with fluid and nutrition management.
 Our personalized medicine program provides whole genome sequencing and pharmacogenomics to optimize care for each individual.